ramadhantaAkmal/etl-pipeline-capstone-project/README.md

 ## Technology Used
 - **Python**
 - **Pandas**
+- **Shell Script**

+## Feature
+- **Multiple Data Extraction**
+- **Data Transformation from wide to long format**
+- **Dynamic Configuration of path and data sources**
+- **Scalable merge algorithm**
+- **System Process Logger**

 ## Contents
-- **Abstract**: Overview of the project and its objectives.
 - **Task Description**: Details of the ETL process and goals.
 - **Data Extraction Process**: Available in the [Jupyter Notebook](https://github.com/ramadhantaAkmal/etl-pipeline-capstone-project/blob/main/Extraction.ipynb).
 - **Data Transformation Process**: Available in the [Jupyter Notebook](https://github.com/ramadhantaAkmal/etl-pipeline-capstone-project/blob/main/Transformation.ipynb).
 - **Summary**: Key findings and outcomes.

-## Abstract
+## Task Description

 This project demonstrates the creation of an ETL pipeline to process multiple CSV datasets from Kaggle.
-Using Python and pandas, the data is cleaned, transformed, and consolidated into a single, analysis-ready CSV file.
+Using Python and pandas, the data is cleaned, transformed, and consolidated into a single analysis-ready CSV file.
+All of the program process will be recorded into log files.
 The exercise was conducted as part of the Purwadhika School Data Engineering curriculum.

 ## Setup Instructions